 (2) Add to pot with ingredients: I use my stainless steal strainer pot because it is deep, but you can use any pot that would fit the chicken and water without splashing everywhere while it’s boiling.
 Add filtered water, chicken, onion, mastic crystals, bay leaves, cardamom, salt and pepper.

 (3) Cook the chicken: Bring to a boil, then lower heat to medium and simmer for 45 minutes or so.
 During the first 20 minutes of cooking, remove foamy scum that rises to the top and discard.
 Use a meat thermometer to make sure the inside of the chicken has cooked and the internal temperature is over 165F.

 (4) Preheat the oven and prepare chicken: Preheat the oven to 375F on the broil setting.
 Meanwhile, take out the chicken from the broth and set on a baking pan.
-On one side of the chicken, evenly drizzle 1.5 tablespoons of ghee and 1.5 tablespoons of pomegranate molasses to cover as much of the exposed side as possible and evenly sprinkle 2 tablespoons of za’atar, 1/2 teaspoon of salt and a dash of pepper.
+On one side of the chicken, evenly drizzle 1.5 tablespoons of clarified butter and 1.5 tablespoons of pomegranate molasses to cover as much of the exposed side as possible and evenly sprinkle 2 tablespoons of za’atar, 1/2 teaspoon of salt and a dash of pepper.